What is Depressed Mood?

-Headspace is an app aimed to bring the principles of mindfulness meditation to users’ lives, and hopes to improve concentration and mood, reduce anxiety, and increase productivity.
+Headspace is an app that aims to bring the principles of mindfulness meditation to users’ lives, and hopes to improve concentration and mood, reduce anxiety, and increase productivity.
 Users can complete a 10-session free trial before deciding to purchase a subscription that provides access to a wide variety of sessions and programs.
-The Headspace library includes single meditations, session packs, mediations for children, and animated meditations.
+The Headspace library includes single meditations, session packs, meditations for children, and animated meditations.
 Users can choose programs and progress through Headspace at their own pace.
 Additional features include meditation reminders, tracking your practice statistics, and inviting a buddy to join and meditate with.Read the Professional Review for Headspace: A Professional Review

 Developer: Headspace Inc.

 Type of Treatment: Mindfulness

 Targeted Conditions: Mood Disorders, Stress and Anxiety, Sleep